Procter & Gamble Co.

 Key Levels

 Looking at the full picture for Procter & Gamble Co.
-(PG): extension is above average (70th percentile), momentum is above average (77th percentile), flow is above average (79th percentile), volatility is neutral (46th percentile).
+(PG): extension is historically elevated (93rd percentile), momentum is historically elevated (94th percentile), flow is historically elevated (90th percentile), volatility is above average (70th percentile).
 All three directional dimensions are elevated — price is extended, momentum is strong, and flow is positive.
 The asset is in a high-energy state.
 Moves like this can persist, but the lack of any dimension at a low percentile means there is limited margin for error.

 Where is money flowing?